How should material be specified?

 The most important constituent – the heat-conducting prepreg – is a ceramic or boron-filled material, specially produced to be able to dissipate large amounts of heat.
 Its heat conductivity is often 8-12 times greater than that of an FR4.
 Some well-known manufacturers of these materials are Bergquist and Laird Technologies.

 The Bergquist Company is the world leader in the development and manufacture of thermally conductive interface materials.
 Thermal Clad Insulated Metal Substrate (IMS) was developed by Bergquist as a thermal management solution for today´s higher watt-density surface mount applications where die size is reduceed and heat issues are a major concern.
-Read more about the advantages with Thermal Clad and design rules.
+Read more about the advantages with Thermal Clad and design rules (external link).

 Thermagon Laird Technologies

 Laird Technologies is the world´s leading designer and manufacturer of thermally conductive interface materials for electronical constructions.
-Read more about advantages and charateristics of these materials.
+Read more about advantages and charateristics of these materials (external link).

 The advantages of IMS PCBs for heat dissipation